 Achilles tendonitis is an injury from overuse of the Achilles tendon, the band of tissue from your calf muscles at the back of the lower leg to your heel bone.
 A majority of Achilles pain isn’t caused from an inflamed tendon but rather a degenerated tendon.
 Treatment for a degenerated tendon is completely different and highlights the importance of a proper diagnosis from the start.
 The Achilles tendon will degenerate when your load is too high, and it can’t keep up with the demand.
 It will gradually get more painful and swollen as it continues to degenerate and may eventually result in tearing or complete tendon rupture.

-Muscle adhesion will increase the load and stress on the achilles tendon and accelerate the degenerative process.
+Muscle adhesion/fibrosis increases the load and stress on the Achilles tendon and accelerates the degenerative process.
 Adhesion is fixable with expert treatment from a specialist and needs to be treated first.
-Additional steps are taken to accelerate the healing process but can only be done once the adhesion has been broken down.
+Further steps are taken to accelerate the healing process once the adhesion has been broken down.
 Receiving the correct diagnosis and treatment will allow your tendon to regenerate so you can get back to doing what you love for a long time.

 Symptoms of Achilles tendonitis usually begin as a mild ache in the back of the leg that is worse in the morning or at the beginning of activity and gets better with use.
 It can also be completely pain free with activity and only get sore later that day or the next morning.